liugang1234567/Gang-neuron/README.md

 # -------------------My Papers---------------------------------------------------------------------------------------------

-## Paper 1: Dendrite Net: A White-Box Module for Classification, Regression, and System Identification(IEEE TCYBER, Top Journal,IF=11.448)
+## Paper 1: Dendrite Net: A White-Box Module for Classification, Regression, and System Identification(IEEE Transactions on Cybernetics, Top Journal,IF=11.448)

 **Citation format: G. Liu and J. Wang, "Dendrite Net: A White-Box Module for Classification, Regression, and System Identification," in IEEE Transactions on Cybernetics, doi: 10.1109/TCYB.2021.3124328.**